srk-ullagallu/notes/running/rmonitoring.md

 # 3-9-24
 you're always look into recent data not  very long data

-TSDB based on you can get the data based on graph you represent
+TSDB based on time  you can get the data based on graph you represent

+every point of time you different data

-If you very long data db ops could be slowed
+If you maintain v very long data db ops could be slowed

+prometheus concentrate more on collecting data,provides alerting mechanism,query language

+Prometheus it self is a single point of failure so thanos is a open source highly avialabe prometheus setup with long term storage capabilities

+victoria metrics it is simple solution

+grafana mimir

+for long term data we won't relay on prometheus for recent it is decent to get latest metrics data

+Prometheus = data collector
+Grafana    = data visualizor

 maintainning static config is very difficult